stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/alphafold.md

     #!/bin/bash
     #SBATCH -t 5:00:00

-    bash fetch_databases.sh $SCRATCH/af3_db
+    bash $GROUP_HOME/$USER/alphafold3/fetch_databases.sh $SCRATCH/af3_db
     ```

-    This script assumes that you are submitting the job from within the
-    GitHub repository that you cloned into `$GROUP_HOME/$USER`.
-Feel free to
-    modify the script if you want to use your own partition, download to a
+    Feel free to modify the script if you want to use your own partition,
+    downloaded AlphaFold 3 to location different from `$GROUP_HOME/$USER`,
-    different location, or submit the job from a different directory.
-The
+    or want to download the database to a different location.
+The database
-    database will take approximately 1 hour to download, you may proceed to
+    will take approximately 1 hour to download, you may proceed to the next
-    the next step while it completes.
+    step while it completes.

     Although unmodified files are purged from `$SCRATCH` and `$GROUP_SCRATCH`
     every 90 days, Stanford Research Computing maintains a copy of the